Harassment of Loons Prohibited

 Welcome to Quabbin Reservoir, the principal drinking water supply for 2.2 million Massachusetts residents.
 Since 1946, shore fishing has been allowed at the reservoir, and since 1952 a limited boat fishing program has been in existence.
 Please help preserve your fishing privileges and protect Quabbin's resources by following all rules and regulations.

 All private boats launched on the reservoir must now have an intact Quabbin Boat Seal that certifies the craft has gone through a DCR approved decontamination process.
 Seals must be intact when the boats are inspected by Boat Launch Area attendants prior to launching.
-For a schedule of boat inspections/cleanings, call the Quabbin Visitor Center at (413) 323-7221.
+Click here for a schedule of boat inspections/cleanings or call the Quabbin Visitor Center at (413) 323-7221.

 - Security Issues